Hidden Dreams

 “Everyone stay behind me,” I sing to the others.

-Berek is frightened, even though the krale ignore us.
+Berek is frightened, even though the Krale ignore us.

-The Kishla sing this to their children.
+I calm him with a song that the Kishla sing to their children.

-They seem peaceful and untroubled, beneath the starlight and the light of the dim moon.
+The Krale fly calmly through the dark sky at random, peaceful and untroubled, beneath the starlight and the light of the dim moon.

-We’re far away from the city and the watchtower.
+We’re far away from the city and the Watchtower.

 All we see here is ordinary night sky.

-There’s a tiny sliver of beach at the edge of the ocean.
+We arrive at the island, but we can’t see the land, only a tiny sliver of beach at the edge of the ocean.

-The group follows my lead in landing on the beach.
+The others follows my lead in landing on the beach, and Balshown and I remove the packs.

 Dreams